Nerves, new faces and disruptive trends in market research analysis

 I believe there is an adage to the effect that you should be careful what you wish for.

 For instance, I have always heartily applauded the idea of giving new speakers that chance to be heard at IIeX EU, which belief held good – right up until I was invited to be one of them.
 Suddenly I had a different viewpoint.

 From a business perspective, there are two clear benefits in having a new speakers track:

 - Conference organizers increase the diversity of their speaker lineups.

 - People like myself can "get their feet wet" to see if the speaker circuit is a good fit.

 “Focus on what you know,” I coached myself.
-So I channeled my energy into researching favourite topics of mine: artificial intelligence, automation and machine learning, and how they are already changing the face of our industry.
+So I channeled my energy into researching favorite topics of mine: artificial intelligence, automation, and machine learning, and how they are already changing the face of our industry.